jdewit/GeneratorBundle/README.md

 Templates are parsed with twig so all the normal twig filters are available to you.

-Since you are basing your templates off of an entity, there are a number of variables available to you in your twig templates.
+Since you are basing your templates off of an entity, there are a number of variables available to you in your twig templates:

-Variables available in twig templates

 - {{ entity }} // The entity name
 - {{ entity_cc }} // The entity name in camel-case format